A Fellowship of Usability

 We are pleased to announce one of our first initiatives – the Secure Usability Fellowship Program (SUFP) – in partnership with the Open Technology Fund.
 This new program aims to cultivate applied research and creative collaboration at different levels and across institutions on the topic of usable security, especially the usability of open-source secure-communication tools to promote human rights and open societies.

-SUFP’s approach to this work is straighforward; the program supports qualified individuals to work within accomplished host organizations on clearly-defined and high-impact usable-security projects.
+SUFP’s approach to this work is straightforward; the program supports qualified individuals to work within accomplished host organizations on clearly-defined and high-impact usable-security projects.
 Simply Secure will offer mentorship and community to the fellows, act as a host organization for some of them, and help OTF guide and administer the program overall.

 Two tiers of competitively-paid fellowships are available: